rhel-labs/instruqt/rh1-centos-conversion/01-pre-conversion-analysis-for-converting-to-rhel/assignment.md

   hostname: insights
 difficulty: basic
 ---
-In this first part of the lab, we'll performa a pre-conversion analysis with Insights.
+In this first part of the lab, we'll perform a pre-conversion analysis with Insights.
 In subsequent steps of this lab, we'll perform the convert2rhel operation.

 # What is Convert2RHEL?